akankita06/system-design-notes/storage-based-architecture/distributed-cache.md

 - reads vs writes
 - master slave vs p2p (pros and cons)
 - consistent hashing
+- large number of virtual shards, distribute to lower number of physical nodes.
+For scaling - add more physical nodes and virtual shards can redistribute.
+- routing:
+  - master machines responsible for routing with master-master replication
+  - p2p - all nodes have a copy of configuration
+  - if client keep info - it will complicate the client - not ideal
 - gossip vs master-slave for data replication (trade-offs)
   - gossip - a lot of network traffic for p2p
   - master-slave - single point of failure
   - master-master ?

 ## Considerations
 considerations: